dyfer08/URPShaders/README.md

 # URPShaders
 A collection of shaders for Unity.
-Made on shader graph for the Universal Render Pipeline
+Made with shader graph on the Universal Render Pipeline